 Our unique LogoCentricTM model of instruction cultivates a student’s love and mastery of language, while directing students towards Christ, the Word (Logos).
 The lessons integrate the arts of grammar, logic, and rhetoric while teaching a breadth of history, geography, art, and music.

 Our methods include …

 Oral Reading and Narration

 Great works of literature provide the material as kindergarteners delight in the tales of Beatrix Potter, fourth-graders discuss C.S.
-Lewis’ The Magician’s Nephew, and eighth-graders wrestle with the moral questions of Harper Lee’s To Kill a Mockingbird.
-In class, teachers and students discuss not just what makes these books good and beautiful, but also what makes them true.
+Lewis’s Magician’s Nephew, and eighth-graders wrestle with the moral questions of Harper Lee’s To Kill a Mockingbird.
+In class, teachers and students discuss not just what makes these books good and beautiful but also what makes them true.

 Students study great classical composers as well as learn famous hymns and folk songs of Europe and America, singing “For the Beauty of the Earth” and “Home on the Range” while discovering the stories behind the music, as well as marveling at classics from Beethoven’s “Fifth Symphony” to Gustav Holst’s “The Planets.”

 Kingfisher’s History Encyclopedia provides lessons that teach history facts in context while providing regular practice in geography.
 Topics range from the Chinese emperors to the Greek city-states to the antebellum American South, providing students with a broad and rich experience of world and American history.
 Students create their own “Book of Centuries” to chronicle the persons and events that they encounter in their studies.

 Grammar & Composition in an Integrated Curriculum